+7 return \mathcal{O} '''

-Given a new task, Alg.
-1 uses a novel offline search process with the current model of abstract options to compute a plan from the current abstract state to a goal abstract state, denoted by $\Pi = \langle o_0, \ldots, o_n \rangle$ , $o_i \in \mathcal{O}$ .
-The learned option representations are used to compose this plan, as detailed in Sec.
+representations are used to compose this plan, as detailed in Sec.
 3.3 (line 6 computeOptionPlan()).
 The method additionally creates new option signatures to allow connecting endpoints of learned options with gaps between them.
 If no plan is found with the current model, we initialize the plan with a new option signature from the current abstract state to the goal abstract states (line 8).
 The CAT and policies for these options are learned later during RL.

-For each newly created option signature or previously learned option in the plan, $o \in \Pi$ , we generate an MDP with a sparse intrinsic reward for reaching the option's termination (line 10).
-The option's CAT $\Delta_o$ and policy $\pi_o$ are then learned or fine-tuned using CAT+RL (line 11).
+For each newly created option signature or previously learned option in the plan, $o \in \Pi$, we generate an MDP with a sparse intrinsic reward for reaching the option's termination (line 10).
+The option's CAT Δ_o and policy π_o are then learned or fine-tuned using CAT+RL (line 11).
 We use these option-specific CATs and policies to invent new abstract options with updated representations, as detailed in Sec.
 3.2 (line 13 inventOptions()).
-This process converts option signatures into abstract options with learned CATs and policies.
-We also update the universal CAT $\Delta$ with each invented option's CAT $\Delta_o$ , adjusting the current abstract state (line 14).
-Note that option executions can be stochastic, and the agent may fail to successfully reach the termination set of an option.
+This converts option signatures into abstract options with learned CATs and policies.
+We also update the universal CAT Δ with each invented option's CAT Δ_o , adjusting the current abstract state (line 14).
+Note that option executions can be stochastic, and the agent may fail to reach the termination set of an option.
 In such cases, we use active replanning (Kaelbling and Lozano-Pérez 2011) from the current abstract state to a goal abstract state (line 16), and continue learning option-specific CATs and policies.
-This process repeats until the computed plan of abstract options successfully solves the problem.
+This process repeats until the computed plan successfully solves the problem.
 Finally, Alg.
-1 transfers the updated model O with the new options and CAT $\Delta$ to solve new tasks.
+1 transfers the updated model of options \mathcal{O} and CAT Δ to solve new tasks.

-3.2 Auto-Inventing Model of Abstract Options
+3.2 Inventing Generalizable Options

-We now discuss our approach to invent abstract options using a learned CAT and an abstract policy (Alg.
+We now discuss our approach for inventing options using a learned CAT and an abstract policy (Alg.
 1 line 13) (Sec.
 3.1 explains our approach for obtaining these inputs).
 The key idea is to identify transitions that lead to significant changes in context-specific abstractions, revealing that the nature of the task has changed.
-We recognize changes in
+We recognize changes in sets of salient variables and values that significantly impact changes in the CAT's structure, and use this as an indicator for determining when to initiate and terminate options.
+We also exploit the structure of different subtrees in the CAT to further decompose these options into multiple options.